RyanFolz/db-project/README.md

 To start the webserver, run the main function in `src/main/java/com/example/springtemplate/DemoApplication.java`

 From here, you can open up localhost to view the webpage.
-The url I used was <http://localhost:63342/db-project/spring-template/src/main/webapp/react/pages/index.html>, but yours could differ.
+I usually go to `src/main/webapp/react/pages/index.html` in the directory on the left, right click it, and open with browser.

 All the functionality described in P1, P2, and P3 should be there.
 From each `User`, you can see their `Videos` and `Reactions`.
 From each `Video`, you can see which `User` made the `Video` and all `Video`s' `Reaction`s.
 From each `Reaction`, you can see what `Video` it was commented on and which `User` wrote it.